google/WebFundamentals/New/src/content/en/fundamentals/security/encrypt-in-transit/enable-https.md

 Make sure intrasite URLs and external URLs are agnostic to protocol; that is, make sure you use relative paths or leave out the protocol like `//example.com/something.js`.

-However, a problem arises when you serve a page via HTTPS that includes HTTP
-resources: [mixed content](/web/fundamentals/security/prevent-mixed-content/what-is-mixed-content).
-Browsers warn the user that the full strength of HTTPS has been lost.
-In fact, in the case of active mixed content (script, plug-ins, CSS, iframes), browsers often simply won't load or execute the content at all—resulting in a broken page.
+A problem arises when you serve a page via HTTPS that includes HTTP resources, known as [mixed content](/web/fundamentals/security/prevent-mixed-content/what-is-mixed-content).
+Browsers warn users that the full strength of HTTPS has been lost.
+In fact, in the case of active mixed content (script, plug-ins, CSS, iframes), browsers often simply won't load or execute the content at all, resulting in a broken page.

 Note: It is perfectly OK to include HTTPS resources in an HTTP page.